One pill can kill

 • Enough prescription painkillers were prescribed in 2010 to medicate every American adult around-the-clock for a month.

-• Improving the way prescription painkillers are prescribed can reduce the number of people who misuse or overdose from these powerful drugs while making sure patients have access to safe, effective treatment.
-(CDC Vitals Signs November 2011).
+• Improving the way prescription painkillers are prescribed can reduce the number of people who misuse or overdose on these powerful drugs while making sure patients have access to safe, effective treatment.
+(CDC Vital Signs)

 • The unprecedented rise in overdose deaths in the US parallels this 400% increase since 1999 in the sale of these strong painkillers.